 MSISPM students are required to pursue an internship, to be completed during the summer between their first and second years.
-Minimally, the internship is ten weeks (or 300 hours) of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value.
+Minimally, the internship is 300 hours of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value.

-Before beginning the internship, students must complete the online form Report Your Internship / Apprenticeship for approval.
+Before beginning the internship, students must complete the Internship/Apprenticeship Reporting Form for approval.